My role as a dog behaviourist

 Dog behaviour problems solved

 Stopping little Bima from running about the park and controlling various situations as she saw fit, was no longer an option and this alone will enable her owner to make big strides towards creating a calmer dog that is much easier to manage into the future.
-The first step to resolving any dog behaviour problem is being able to stop the dog from practicing such unwanted behaviours and to then go on and replace it with more positive responses, which are guided by the owner.
+The first step to resolving any dog behaviour problem is being able to stop the dog from practising such unwanted behaviours and to then go on and replace it with more positive responses, which are guided by the owner.

 So in summary, by carrying out a complete assessment of the behaviours exhibited both in and out of the home, it is possible to make a comprehensive change for the better.
 Placing an emphasis on calming measures and slowing the dog down to a speed that enables the owner to exhibit greater levels of control is a fundamental aspect of my work that needs to be addressed on the vast majority of visits.